vmware-tanzu/community-edition/cli/cmd/plugin/standalone-cluster/README.md

 * Run single-node experiments with Tanzu
 * Author packages
 * Author TKRs
-* Integrate a local-Tanzu environment into their CI/CD
+* Integrate a standalone-Tanzu environment into their CI/CD

 ### Cluster Infrastructure